CraftAcademyLabs/ca_course/rails_messaging.md

 ```
 $ rails g controller welcome index
 ```
-Lets make the root path of our application point to the index action of our newly created welcome controller
+Let's make the root path of our application point to the index action of our newly created welcome controller
 ```ruby
 # config/routes.rb